-Use TortoiseSVN $\rightarrow$ Delete to remove files or folders from subversion.
+Use TortoiseSVN \rightarrow Delete to remove files or folders from Subversion.

-When you TortoiseSVN $\rightarrow$ Delete a file, it is removed from your working copy immediately as well as being marked for deletion in the repository on next commit.
-The file's parent folder shows a "deleted" icon overlay.
-Up until you commit the change, you can get the file back using TortoiseSVN $\rightarrow$ Revert on the parent folder.
+When you TortoiseSVN \rightarrow Delete a file or folder, it is removed from your working copy immediately as well as being marked for deletion in the repository on next commit.
+The item's parent folder shows a "modified" icon overlay.
+Up until you commit the change, you can get the file back using TortoiseSVN \rightarrow Revert on the parent folder.